usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 parties, such as private companies, to allow the public to access the public entity’s services, programs, or activities.
-This part of the section-by-section analysis refers to mobile apps that are developed, owned, and operated by third parties as “external mobile apps.”
-143 For example, members of the public use external mobile apps to pay for parking in a city (e.g., “ParkMobile” app 144 ) or to submit non-emergency service requests such as fixing a pothole or a streetlight (e.g., “SeeClickFix” app 145 ).
+This part of the section-by-section analysis refers to mobile apps that are developed, owned, and operated by third parties as “external mobile apps.” {% fn 143 %} For example, members of the public use external mobile apps to pay for parking in a city (e.g., “ParkMobile” app {% fn 144 %} ) or to submit non-emergency service requests such as fixing a pothole or a streetlight (e.g., “SeeClickFix” app {% fn 145 %} ).
 In subpart H of this part, external mobile apps are subject to § 35.200 in the same way as mobile apps that are developed, owned, and operated by a public entity.
 The Department is taking this approach because such external apps are generally made available through